 The cheapest way to get from Phuket Airport to Patong is by bus.
 The journey costs 150 Baht one-way per person and can be booked online in advance or in person at the airport upon arrival.
 The total journey time is usually around 1 hour 20 minutes.

-However, there are some other ways you can get from Phuket Airport to Patong that you might want to consider if you’re traveling as a large group or a family, or arriving late at night.
+However, there are some other ways you can get from Phuket Airport to Patong that you might want to consider if you’re travelling as a large group or a family, or arriving late at night.

 |Taxi||50 min||800Baht||Book Online|